MahaRERA Agent Exam Mock Test: Free Daily Practice + Full 50-Question Exam Mode

 Explanation: For urban properties, the Property Card (issued by the City Survey Office) confirms ownership.
 The 7/12 extract serves the same purpose for rural/revenue lands.
 The Encumbrance Certificate confirms whether any charges or mortgages exist on the property.

-How RERAExam's Mock Test is Different
+How RERAExam's Agent Exam Mock is Different

 Adapts to your weak areas